-Four Seasons Red Oolong (四季春紅烏龍) is a highly oxidised oolong that hails from Zhu Shan Township (竹山鎮), known as Bamboo Mountain, in Nantou County, Taiwan.
-Crafted from the Four Seasons cultivar, it has a complex yet clean taste with satisfying fruity notes.
-This particular batch is from the September 2018 harvest.
+Four Seasons Red Oolong (四季春紅烏龍) is a highly oxidised oolong that hails from Zhushan Township (竹山鎮), known as Bamboo Mountain, in Nantou County, Taiwan.
+Crafted from the Four Seasons cultivar and grown to organic standards, it has a complex yet clean taste with satisfying fruity notes.
+This particular batch is from the April 2021 harvest.

 Four Seasons Red Oolong is named after the cultivar that is used to make this expressive tea, Si Ji Chun (四季春), which translates as Four Seasons Spring and started appearing in Taiwan in the 1980’s.
 It favours low altitude conditions but also provides farmers with a consistent crop throughout the whole year.
 The leaves that are plucked from Si Ji Chun plants have a fresh and light flowery aroma year round, hence the English name often follows in full the Chinese name, rendered as Four Seasons Spring.

 Unlike our classic lightly oxidised Four Seasons Oolong from Mingjian Township in Nantou County, this is a “red” oolong, meaning that it undergoes heavy oxidation at around 90%.
 This means that it falls into a category of oolong teas that treads a fine line between an oolong and a light black tea, much like our popular Moc Chau Red Buffalo Oolong from Vietnam.
 It is always difficult to classify such teas and to decide whether they should be included in black or oolong tea categories.
 However, since this particular tea is made from a cultivar that is normally used for oolongs and as it follows the method of production closer to an oolong tea, we felt it was more apt to classify it as an oolong.
 The addition of the “red” in the Four Seasons Red Oolong name serves as a marker of the high degree of oxidation and close proximity to a light black tea.